TristinRohr/Find-My-Brewey/README.md

 ## How to Use

 1. **Search by Location:**
-   - Enter a city, state, or zipcode in the search bar.
+   - Enter a state in the search bar.
    - Click the search button.
    - Browse through the list of breweries in your specified location.